Minority Shareholder Rights

 Employment and the opportunity to earn a salary are judicially recognized as benefits of ownership in a small corporation.
 Will a Court include the fair value of lost wages and employment compensation as factors to be considered in determining the valuation of the shares being purchased by the majority shareholders?

 Termination of a minority shareholder’s employment may constitute oppression under N.J.A.A.
 14A:12-7(1)(c), because a person who acquires a minority share in a closely-held corporation often does so” for the assurance of employment in a managerial position.”
 Such a person can have a reasonable expectation that they will enjoy “the security of long-term employment and the prospect of financial return in the form of salary,” and will have “a voice in the operation and management of the business and the formulation of its plan for future development.”
-If these expectations are frustrated by majority shareholders or directors, a court may find that oppression has occurred.
+If these expectations are frustrated by the majority shareholders or directors, a court may find that oppression has occurred.
 I’ll discuss minority shareholders as being oppressed because of their employment status further down this page.

-The Net Present Value of an Employment Interest Should Be Added to the Appraised Value of Stock to Arrive at “Fair Value” of Those Stocks
+The Net Present Value of an Employment Interest Should Be Added to the Appraised Value of Stock to Arrive at the “Fair Value” of Those Stocks

 N.J.S.A 14A:12-7 addresses this position and states in pertinent part: